greghendershott/wffi/example.md

+# Introduction

+For a section of a markdown file to be used as a web API function, it must use a certain format:

+---

-# Example GET API
+    # Name of API

-This is an example of a `GET` API.

-## A subsection for the doc.

-It is OK to include subsections for the documentation.

-The following subsections are special.
-They must be level two ("##") and they must be named exactly "Request:" and "Response:".
+    Documentation text here.
+Use full markdown formatting.

+    ## Optional subsection(s) with more documentation

+    If you need more subsections for documentation, you may use them.

+    Then, the section must end with the following two subsections, in this order:

+    ## Request:

+    A templated HTTP request message.

+    ## Response:

+    A templated HTTP response message.

+---

+Note that only the `#` and `##` section/level syntax is supported (_not_ the style where you put an "underline" on the line following the setion title).

+Note that the templated subsections:

+1. Must be level 2 (`##`).

+2. Must be named exactly `Request:` and `Response:` respectively.

+3. Must be in that order.

+4. Must be the final two subsections.

+## Templated HTTP message

-The request grammar allows you to omit some parts:
+The templated HTTP message grammar allows you to omit some parts that are normally required in an HTTP message:

 - You may omit the HTTP/1.0 or HTTP/1.1 ending on the request start line.

 - You do not need to specify any body (entity).

-A long series of query parameters may be split into multiple lines with indenting, following a common style (e.g. Amazon).
+As another aid, a long series of query parameters may be split into multiple lines with indenting, following a common style (e.g. Amazon).
 For instance:

     POST /some/path/
       ?qp1=1